Add an AWS PrivateLink Connection

 Prerequisites

-For more information about projects, see Projects Overview.
+For more information about projects in Capella, see Projects Overview.

-• You have the AWS Command Line Interface installed and configured on your computer.
+• The AWS Command Line Interface (CLI) installed and configured.

 Procedure